-Farmers who go the extra mile to protect farmland and natural resources by voluntarily implementing best management practices (BMPs) on their farms, complying with Maryland's nutrient management regulations, and using comprehensive soil conservation and water quality plans to manage their operations don't always get the recognition they deserve for a job well done.
+Poultry growers who go the extra mile to protect farmland and natural resources by implementing best management practices (BMPs) on their farms, complying with Maryland's nutrient management regulations, and using soil conservation and water quality plans or comprehensive nutrient management plans to manage their operations don't always get the recognition they deserve for a job well done.

-That's where the Farm

-Stewardship Certification and
+That's where the Farm Stewardship Certification and

-Assessment Program (FSCAP)

-steps in.
-Established in 2010 by

-the Maryland Association of Soil

-Conservation Districts (MASCD),

-this unique program recognizes

-and certifies farmers who have

-demonstrated that they are

-good stewards of their farmland

-and related natural resources,

-provides qualifying farmers

-with three-year waivers from

-state nutrient management inspections and links farmers with new resources and conservation programs.
+Assessment Program (FSCAP) steps in.
+Established in 2010 by the Maryland Association of Soil Conservation Districts (MASCD), this unique program recognizes and certifies farmers who have demonstrated that they are good stewards of their farmland and related natural resources, provides qualifying farmers with three-year waivers from state nutrient management inspections and provides information about new resources and conservation programs.

-By recognizing farmers with a strong conservation history, FSCAP aims to encourage even more Maryland farmers to achieve certification and participate in new conservation programs, thus strengthening land conservation practices in the state and improving water quality in streams, rivers and the Chesapeake Bay.
+By recognizing poultry growers with a strong conservation history, FSCAP aims to encourage even more Maryland growers to achieve certification and participate in new conservation programs, thus strengthening land conservation practices in the state and improving water quality in streams, rivers and the Chesapeake Bay.